daniellem62/SnapStem/README.md

 Some stretch goals for the project are to:

 - Add plants to an inventory/wishlist.
-- Set reminders for watering.
+- Allow users to track their plant care schedule, including reminders for watering, fertilizing, and pruning.
+- Improve plant identification accuracy and expand care information with a web crawler or API database.
 - Ask questions about plant health - why is my plant doing this eg curling leaves/browning leaves?
 What’s wrong with my plant? etc.
 - Identify diseases by image
-- Login page with authorisation
+- Login page with authorisation.

 ## 📧 Contact